Friday News Dump: Mitch McConnell Is Losing His Grip On Power, And Other News

-Category: World Politics Hits: 2Looks like Mitch McConnell's transactional deal with Putin pal and Russian oligarch Oleg Deripaska will not pay off for the people of Kentucky.
+Category: World Politics Hits: 5Looks like Mitch McConnell's transactional deal with Putin pal and Russian oligarch Oleg Deripaska will not pay off for the people of Kentucky.
 Aluminum project in Kentucky is dealt a new blow as Russian backer suspends investment https://t.co/8IMe9XU3cw via @markets — Suburban Guerrilla Ω (@SusieMadrak) March 19, 2021 And that's not all: Joe Biden and the Democratic leadership are going all out to push for changes in the filibuster rules that have kept Mitch with a death grip on power.
 And Mitch's response looks, well, weak.
 Mitch McConnell is scared to death and lashing out, and he's running just the most amazing bluff. https://t.co/FemzYuYQJC — Charles P. Pierce (@CharlesPPierce) March 16, 2021

 Read more https://crooksandliars.com/2021/03/friday-news-dump-mitch-mcconnell-losing-0